Mervyn King, Baron King of Lothbury: Bank of England

-King joined the bank in March 1991 as chief economist and executive director, after being a non-executive director from 1990 to 1991.
-He was appointed Deputy Governor in 1997, taking up his post on 1 June 1998.
+King joined the Bank in March 1991 as chief economist and executive director, after being a non-executive director from 1990 to 1991.
+He was appointed Deputy Governor in 1997, taking post on 1 June 1998.
 In the same year, King became a member of the Group of Thirty.
-An ex-officio member of the bank's interest-rate setting Monetary Policy Committee since its inception in 1997, King took part in its monthly meetings.
-He succeeded Sir Edward George as governor on 1 July 2003, and was also the first incumbent governor of the Bank of England to be received in audience with Queen Elizabeth II.
+An ex-officio member of the Bank's interest-rate setting Monetary Policy Committee since its inception in 1997, King took part in its monthly meetings.
+Succeeding Sir Eddie George as Governor on 1 July 2003, he became the first incumbent Governor of the Bank of England to receive an audience with Queen Elizabeth II.

+While Governor, King was responsible for putting Matthew Boulton and James Watt on the £50 note, Adam Smith on the £20 note, and Winston Churchill on the £5 note.

-Late 2000s financial crisis
+2008 financial crisis

-After becoming Bank governor, King explained that Bank of England policy was "similar to that of the Federal Reserve" under Alan Greenspan.
+After becoming governor, King explained that Bank of England policy was "similar to that of the Federal Reserve" under Alan Greenspan.
 Greenspan described his approach as "mitigat[ing] the fallout [from the bursting of a bubble] when it occurs".
 King agreed with Alan Greenspan that, "It is hard to identify asset price 'bubbles'."

 Other warnings about the UK housing market followed, including from the National Institute of Economic and Social Research in 2004 and the OECD in 2005.
 King noted the "unusually large" difference between the RPIX and CPI at the beginning of 2004 (the latter does not include house prices as part of its inflation measure, whilst the former does), and, six months later, that UK house prices had risen "to levels which are well above what most people would regard as sustainable in the longer term", having increased by more than 20% over the preceding year and more than 100% over the preceding five.

 In 2005, The Economist described the run-up in UK house prices as forming part of "the biggest bubble in history", and, by October 2007—when the UK housing bubble was at its peak — the IMF was reporting that the UK housing market was "overpriced by up to 40 per cent".
 As noted by the OECD, house-price volatility "can raise systemic risks as the banking and mortgage sectors are vulnerable to fluctuations in house prices due to their exposure to the housing market."

-Dean Baker in The American Prospect said the failure by Greenspan and King to tackle the bubbles in their respective countries' housing markets resulted in catastrophic "fallout" when the bubbles burst, resulting in the worst recessions in both countries since the Great Depression.
+Dean Baker in The American Prospect said the failure by Greenspan and King to tackle their respective countries' housing market bubbles resulted in catastrophic "fallout" when the bubbles burst, resulting in both countries' worst recessions since the Great Depression.
 UK–US inaction may be compared to action taken by China and Australia.